Pricing

 Guide To Create Data-driven testing framework with Selenium and Katalon

-A data-driven framework in Selenium is an approach to automated testing that separates test scripts from test data, enabling testers to run the same test script with different data inputs.
-It involves storing test data in external sources like spreadsheets or databases and dynamically feeding this data into Selenium scripts during test execution.
+You can build a data-driven testing framework in Selenium.
+The idea is to store test data in external sources like spreadsheets or databases and dynamically feed this data into Selenium scripts during test execution.

 Why is this significant?
 Imagine effortlessly testing your application across various user inputs, browsers, and platforms, all while reducing maintenance efforts.
 Data-driven frameworks make data-driven testing a breeze, saving you time and resources, and ultimately enhancing the quality of your software.
 Say goodbye to repetitive testing and hello to streamlined, data-powered success!